 Cardiac risk factors — The likelihood that a particular person is having ischemia is based upon their symptoms, physical examination, as well as the person's underlying risk of coronary disease.
 For example, an elderly person with multiple risk factors, including a prior MI, peripheral vascular disease (claudication), stroke, heavy smoking, high blood pressure, diabetes, high cholesterol, and a family history of heart disease would be treated as a person with a high risk of coronary disease despite having symptoms that are not typical for angina.

 On the other hand, if a person in a very low risk category reports chest pain, the remote possibility of coronary disease is not ignored, although other possible causes are also investigated.

 Other cardiovascular problems — Some heart-related problems that are not related to blood flow in the coronary arteries can cause pain in the chest.

 ●Some people without coronary artery disease may develop the classic pain of angina.
 This is called variant angina, which may be caused by a temporary spasm of the coronary arteries.
-The arteries are usually normal and have no cholesterol-related narrowing or obstruction, although there may be partial blockage occasionally due to spasm in one segment.(See "Patient information: Medications for angina (Beyond the Basics)".)
+The arteries are usually normal and have no cholesterol-related narrowing or obstruction, although there may be partial blockage occasionally due to spasm in one segment.(See "Patient education: Medications for angina (Beyond the Basics)".)

 ●Pericarditis, or inflammation of the membranes around the heart, can cause chest pain that gets worse with a deep breath.
 Pain may be relieved when sitting forward.
 The person may have abnormal heart sounds and characteristic changes in the electrocardiogram (ECG).
-(See "Patient information: Pericarditis (Beyond the Basics)".)
+(See "Patient education: Pericarditis (Beyond the Basics)".)

 ●Inflammation of the heart muscle itself, called myocarditis, can also cause chest pain, and it may mimic ischemic pain.
 Myocarditis is often caused by a viral infection.